-- 5.3.260 Firms should make appropriate distinction between those trusts that serve a limited purpose (such as inheritance tax planning) or have a limited range of activities and those where the activities and connections are more sophisticated, or are geographically based and/or with financial links to other countries. - 5.3.261 For situations presenting a lower money laundering or terrorist financing risk, the standard evidence will be sufficient.
+5.3.274 Firms should make appropriate distinction between those trusts that serve a limited purpose (such as inheritance tax planning) or have a limited range of activities and those where the activities and connections are more sophisticated, or are geographically based and/or with financial links to other countries.

+- 5.3.275 For situations presenting a lower money laundering or terrorist financing risk, the standard evidence will be sufficient.
 However, less transparent and more complex structures, with numerous layers, may pose a higher money laundering or terrorist financing risk.
-Also, some trusts established in jurisdictions with favourable tax regimes have in the past been associated with tax evasion and money laundering.
-In respect of trusts in the latter category, the firm's risk assessment may lead it to require additional information on the purpose, funding and beneficiaries of the trust.

-- 5.3.262 Where a situation is assessed as carrying a higher risk of money laundering or terrorist financing, the firm may need to carry out a higher level of verification.
-Information that might be appropriate to ascertain for higher risk situations includes: - Donor/settlor/grantor of the funds (except where there are large numbers of small donors) - Domicile of business/activity - Nature of business/activity - Location of business/activity (operating address) - 5.3.263 Following its assessment of the money laundering risk presented by the trust, the firm may decide to verify the identity of the settlor(s).
+Some trusts established in jurisdictions with favourable tax regimes have in the past been associated with tax evasion and money laundering.
+In respect of trusts in this category, the firm's risk assessment may lead it to require additional information on the purpose, funding and beneficiaries of the trust. - Regulation 33(1)(g) 5.3.276 Where a situation is assessed as carrying a higher risk of money laundering or terrorist financing, the firm must carry out a higher level of verification.
+Information that might be appropriate to ascertain for higher risk situations includes: - Donor/settlor/grantor of the funds (except where there are large numbers of small donors) - Domicile of business/activity - Nature of business/activity - Llocation of business/activity (operating address)